-- 1. Get help by contacting the Care and Advocacy Program (CAP), the University Counseling Services or the University Health Services for support (available to students).
-For a complete list of confidential resources available to students and employees, see investigations.uoregon.edu/whatconfidential-resource. - 2.
-Learn how to look for "red flags" in relationships so you can learn to avoid some of those characteristics in future partners. - 3.
+- Get help by contacting Care and Advocacy Program, the University Counseling Services or the University Health Services for support (available to students).
+For a complete list of confidential resources available to students and employees, see https://investigations.uoregon.edu/how-get-support - 2.
+Learn how to look for "red flags" in relationships so that you can spot warning signs. - 3.
 Consider making a report with the University of Oregon Police Department and/or the Title IX Coordinator and ask for a "no contact" directive from the university to prevent future contact. - 4.
-Consider getting a protection from abuse order or no contact order from a local judge. - 5.
-Learn more about what behaviors constitute dating and domestic violence, understand it is not your fault, and talk with friends and family members about ways you can be supported. - 6.
-Trust your instincts-if something doesn't feel right in a relationship, speak up or end it.
+Consider getting a protection from abuse order or no contact order from a local judge.
+Student Survivor Legal Services staff can assist students with protective orders. - 5.
+Learn more about what behaviors constitute dating and domestic violence, understand it is not your fault, and talk with friends and family members about ways you can be supported.